 As Team Trump Lawyers Up, Who's Paying The Attorney Fees?

 Job growth seems to be strong in one of Washington's specialized professions: defense attorneys for the White House.
-Investigations by special counsel Robert Mueller and several congressional committees are driving the demand.
+Investigations by Justice Department special counsel Robert Mueller and several congressional committees are driving the demand.

 One question is this: Who is paying for all those lawyers?